Is it actually possible to retire at age 55?

 Next steps

 We all have dreams for the future; the difficult part is developing a plan to make those dreams become reality.
 And that’s where financial advice comes in.
 An adviser can give you a clear picture of your financial situation, set practical goals to work towards, and help you maintain prudent savings habits.
-For smart advice that’s tailored to your individual circumstances, why not speak to one of our financial advisers today?
+For financial advice that’s tailored to your individual circumstances, why not speak to one of our financial advisers today?

 1 https://www.retirementlivingstandards.org.uk/